 As a rule of thumb, expect to get higher ping rates and slower speeds the further away the server you select is from your actual location.
 This is usually true no matter what VPN service you choose.

 Remember that I connected to this server specifically to torrent.
-A few VPN providers I’ve tried so far will allow this on where ever you connect to, but CyberGhost is quite strict about the matter.
-I tried torrenting on the Singapore server and it gave me a big, fat zero in download speed for torrents.
+A few VPN providers I’ve tried so far will allow this wherever you connect to, but CyberGhost is quite strict about the matter.
+I tried torrenting on non-Torrent earmarked servers and it gave me a big, fat zero in download speed for torrents.

 45-day Money-back Guarantee!